 In animal studies, Tyrosine is shown to suppress the release of stress chemicals in the brain.
-Researchers suggest that this might combine with Tyrosine’s neurotransmitter support to protect the brain from ravages of stress.
+Researchers suggest that this might combine with Tyrosine’s neurotransmitter support to protect the brain from unwanted or excessive stress levels.
 (14)

 Not only is Tyrosine shown to promote dopamine and other catecholamines.
-But it also blocks the depletion of these very brain chemicals.
-It’s these effects that lead to L-Tyrosine’s powerful effects on your focus, cognition, and memory.
+But it also prevents the depletion of these very brain chemicals.
+It’s these effects that lead to L-Tyrosine’s powerful interference with your concentration, decision making, problem solving and recalling events.
 (12, 13)

 So far, I’ve explained how L-Tyrosine works in your brain, and how it can enhance your cognitive performance.
 But all the theory aside, how does Tyrosine actually perform in practice?

 That’s what we’re diving into right now.